 Type and Style

 When looking at the type and style, there are a variety of different things to consider.
-You’ll generally see walking and hiking shoes offered as a mid or low hiking shoe (more like a trainer) a mid (hybrid between a boot and a shoe) and a more traditional boot style.
+You’ll generally see walking and hiking shoes offered as a low hiking shoe (more like a trainer) or as a a mid (a hybrid between a shoe and a boot).

 You’ll also find trail runners which are a hybrid between a hiking shoe and what you’d usually use for running except they generally have a slightly softer sole that is better suited to the trail rather than pavement.
 Deciding which variant is right for you will really depend on what you plan to do on the trail.